HomeCookware Materials

 The absolute best for heat distribution whether on the outside or clad inside.
 Copper is usually found clad inside anodized aluminum or stainless steel.

 Expensive.
 Requires hand washing.
 Copper is toxic if its internal layer becomes exposed.
-It may need to be polished to maintain its luster.
+It may need to be polished to maintain its luster when clad on the outside.

 Glass / Ceramic / Stoneware Cookware